 The responsibility for meeting the CPD requirements falls on you, not your employer.

 Guidance note to 8.1:

-for example law books, journals, publications for clients, client's own publications, newspapers and magazines (whether legal publications or not), on the Internet;
+writing on law or practice, for example law books, journals, publications for clients, client's own publications, newspapers and magazines, online or in print;

 structured work shadowing schemes with clear aims and objectives and requiring feedback or reflection on the activity;

 research which relates to legal topics or has relevance to the practice/organisation which results in some form of written document, precedent, memorandum, questionnaire/survey etc;